Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Introduction

 Our main result is easiest to present for classification.
 Namely, when $\Fcal:\Xcal\to\{0, 1\}$ has VC dimension $d$, we prove that $\textsc{R-Cover}$ achieves the following regret guarantee:

 where $\tilde\Ocal$ hides poly-logarithmic factors in $T$ only.
-This matches a lower bound for VC classes up to logarithmic factors concurrently obtained by the authors from \cite{block2024performance} (confirmed via personal communication).
-In particular, \textsc{R-Cover} has optimal dependency in $T$, $d$, but also the smoothness parameter $\sigma$.
-Precisely, there is a function class of VC dimension $d$ for which any learning algorithm must incur an expected regret $\sqrt{dT/\sigma}$ for some smooth adversary (\cref{thm:lower_bound}).
+This matches a lower bound for VC classes up to logarithmic factors concurrently obtained by the authors from \cite{block2024performance}.\comment{(confirmed via personal communication). } In particular, \textsc{R-Cover} has optimal dependency in $T$, $d$, but also in the smoothness parameter $\sigma$.
+More precisely, there is a function class of VC dimension $d$ for which any learning algorithm must incur an expected regret $\sqrt{dT/\sigma}$ for some smooth adversary (\cref{thm:lower_bound}).
 This lower bound holds even in the \emph{realizable} setting (well-specified and noiseless) in which there exists some function $f^\star\in\Fcal$ fixed a priori for which $y_t=f^\star(x_t)$ for all $t\geq 1$, and the loss is fixed over time.

 The proof of the regret guarantees of \textsc{R-Cover} crucially relies on a novel property that we prove for smooth adversaries (see \cref{prop:simplified,lemma:main_bound_modified}).
-At the high level, this tightly bounds the possible amount of exploration of unknown regions of the instance space for smooth adversaries.
-This may be of broader interest for smoothed analysis without prior knowledge of the base measure, or for understanding which relaxations of the smoothness assumption could be made while preserving regret guarantees.
+At a high level, this tightly bounds the possible amount of exploration of unknown regions of the instance space for smooth adversaries, which may be of broader interest. \comment{This may be of broader interest for smoothed analysis without prior knowledge of the base measure, or for understanding which relaxations of the smoothness assumption could be made while preserving regret guarantees.}